 - G2 Rating: 4.7/5

-Zonka Feedback's AI Feedback Intelligence unifies open-ended feedback from surveys, support tickets, app reviews, chat transcripts, Google Reviews, and CRM notes, then analyzes every response through three layers: thematic analysis (what customers are talking about), experience quality signals (how they feel about each topic), and intent classification (what they expect you to do about it).
+Zonka Feedback's AI Feedback Intelligence unifies open ended feedback from surveys, support tickets, app reviews, chat transcripts, Google Reviews, and CRM notes, then analyzes every response through three layers: thematic analysis (what customers are talking about), experience quality signals (how they feel about each topic), and intent classification (what they expect you to do about it).

 Key Features

 - Agentic AI Recommendations: Recommends prioritized next actions based on urgency, sentiment severity, and business impact.
+Connects directly to CSAT, NPS, and CES scoring - see how Zonka's CSAT tracking works as the measurement layer alongside AI analysis.

 Zonka Feedback Pros